-Shikhmuradov is accused of planning the attack, when gunmen opened fire on Niyazov's motorcade in the capital, Ashgabat.
-Three other exiled opposition figures have also been blamed, and dozens of their alleged accomplices have been detained in a crackdown that provoked criticism from the U.S. government and human rights groups.
+Three other exiled opposition figures have also been implicated, and dozens of their alleged accomplices have been detained in a crackdown that has provoked criticism of the U.S. government and human rights organizations.

-Niyazov told foreign diplomats on Thursday that Shikhmuradov had been detained, but he did not say when or where, or offer any other details.
-Russia's ITAR-Tass news agency, citing an unidentified Turkmen presidential aide, said Shikhmuradov was arrested in the apartment of a prominent Ashgabat doctor.
+The Turkmen president told foreign diplomats Thursday that Shikhmuradov had been detained, but he did not say when or where or offer any other details.

-Shikhmuradov is one of a number of former Turkmen officials who fled the Central Asian country.
-He has accused the Turkmen leader of isolating his nation, turning it into a police state, and taking part in crimes ranging from human rights violations to drug dealing and corruption.
+Shikhmuradov is one of a number of former Turkmen officials who have fled abroad and formed an opposition movement.
+Shikhmuradov has accused the Niyazov of isolating his nation, turning it into a police state, and directly participating in crimes ranging from human rights violations to drug dealing and corruption.

-Known as Turkmenbashi _ or ``Father of All Turkmen'' _ Niyazov rules his impoverished but energy-rich Central Asian nation with an iron hand.
+Nyazov, who likes to be known as Turkmenbashi, or ``Father of All Turkmen'', rules his impoverished but energy-rich Central Asian nation with an iron hand.
 President since 1985, when Turkmenistan was still part of the Soviet Union, he has named cities, palaces, mosques, and airports after himself.